 Perhaps, I was indeed cynical: After my disappointments in the recent years, I may have been generalizing the specific.
 But I must now liberate myself from my own experience, and not generalize: Despite the narrow focus on money, business in general has been a force for progress in our societies and entrepreneurs in particular can bring about social changes, for better.

-This is quite heartening: I got drawn into the idea of business not because I was drawn to money, but because this seemed to be the only vehicle of bringing about social change.
+This view is quite heartening: I got drawn into the idea of business not because I was drawn to money, but because this seemed to be the only vehicle of bringing about social change.
 There is a bit of mythology around this, which I have possibly unwittingly bought.
-But, given that social change is usually brought about technological progress, and not by philanthropy or any change of heart, entrepreneurship, and if I can borrow a concept from Clayton Christensen, disruptive entrepreneurship is usually the best way to bring that about.
+But, given that social change is usually brought about technological progress (or violence, in other cases), and not by philanthropy or any change of heart, entrepreneurship, and if I can borrow a concept from Clayton Christensen, disruptive entrepreneurship is usually the best way to bring that about.

-I do think that business is all about making money is essentially correct.
+I do think that business is all about making money is essentially incorrect.
 That's the sort of 'essentialist' proposition one needs to avoid all the time.
-People do businesses for all sorts of reason, including for freedom and identity.
-Business is for making money is the speculator's attempt to attain high grounds, and change everything into a dragon's den.
+People do businesses for all sorts of reasons, including for freedom and identity.
+The claim that Business is only for making money is the speculator's attempt to attain high grounds, and change everything into a dragon's den.
 I have spent enough time with a range of entrepreneurs, successful and not so successful, to know this bit: In fact, the not-so-successful ones usually can't tell a reason, other than making money, why they are in business.
 For the successful ones, there is always a purpose.
-I may be told that businesses are started for making money and purposes are invented later, but that will give me the opportunity to allege cynicism at the other end: Money always comes later.
+Money always comes later.

 So, I may give up being a 'tycoon', but it will not be equal to giving up all my entrepreneurial pursuits.
 Rather, with a bit more reflection, I see the need to team up with other people, who have complementary skills.
 I know I have to watch out for a common minimum ground: Those who are united in the sense of purpose, and not merely trying to seek out something to make money.
 But, once that is agreed, I think I can work well with other people, and together with others, I can indeed create an enterprise worth its purpose: A disruptive enterprise, as I put it earlier.